LukasMarx/ai-food-blog/src/content/posts/Vegetable Tempura.md

 recipeYield: "4"
 calories: 210
 recipeCuisine: "Japanese"
+recipeInstructions:
+  [
-recipeInstructions: [ "In a large bowl, mix the flour, cornstarch, baking powder, and salt until well combined.
+    "In a large bowl, mix the flour, cornstarch, baking powder, and salt until well combined.
 Add the ice-cold water and whisk until the batter is smooth and free of lumps.
 Heat the vegetable oil in a deep fryer or a heavy-bottomed pot until it reaches 375°F (190°C).
 Cut the vegetables into bite-sized pieces.
 Dip the vegetables into the batter, letting the excess drip off.
 Fry the vegetables in batches until golden brown and crispy, about 2-3 minutes.
-Drain on paper towels and serve hot."]
+Drain on paper towels and serve hot.", ]
 ---

 ## Introduction